Healthy Pumpkin Cookies

 To freeze: Place leftover cookies in a ziplock bag and store in the freezer for up to six months.

-Freezing unbaked cookie dough: Scoop out cookie dough and place it on a baking sheet lined with parchment paper.
+Freezing unbaked cookie dough: Scoop the dough onto a baking sheet lined with parchment paper.
 Freeze the dough balls until firm, then store them in a freezer bag for up to six months.
-Bake straight from frozen and add an extra 3-5 minutes of baking time.
+Bake straight from frozen, adding an extra 3-5 minutes to the baking time.

 3 ingredient pumpkin cookies.